 Where can I test?

 The test is offered at our Rolla and Union campuses.
-For dates and times of testing, please review the website above.

 - Rolla: Visit the website for testing times, or to make an appointment call Rachael Karr at 573.466.4078